-102: Body Structure and Function - 105 Clock Hrs / 6.66 Credit Hrs Theory=95 hrs Lab=10 hrs Clinical=0 hrs
+102: Body Structure and Function - 105 Clock Hrs / 6.66 Credit Hrs

 This course will provide students with knowledge of the total human body structure, systems, functions, growth and its development spanning the life stages.
 It includes laboratory hours to assist students to assimilate knowledge and understand relationships of systems and functions.
 It will offer students a foundation upon which to understand the effect, illness, disease and dysfunction has on the human body and the resultant inter relatedness of each part and system.